Last modified: August 28, 2020

 Appendix 1: Subject Matter and Details of the Data Processing

-Looker's provision of the Services and TSS to Customer.
+Looker's provision of the Services and any applicable technical support to Customer.

 Duration of the Processing

 The Term plus the period from the expiry of the Term until deletion of all Customer Data by Looker in accordance with the Terms.